eddelbuettel/r-travis/README.md

 ### More

-See the [public webpage for r-ci](http://eddelbuettel.github.io/r-ci/) for more.
+See the [webpage for r-travis](http://eddelbuettel.github.io/r-travis/) for more on this repo, and the [webpage for r-ci](http://eddelbuettel.github.io/r-ci/) for more on its successor and continuation.

 ### Author